Agile-Labs-Tech/agilelabs-isms-policy/07 Secure-devt policy/README.md

 ## Checking and testing the implementation of security requirements

-1. The SA is responsible to define the methodology, responsibilities and the timing of checking whether all the security requirements from the Security Requirements Specification have been met, and whether the system is acceptable for operations.
+1. The SA is responsible to define the methodology, responsibilities and the timing of checking whether all the security requirements from the Security Requirements Specification have been met, and whether the system meets secure development lifecycle requirements (Control 8.25) and is acceptable for operational deployment.

 ## Change control